Distributional Effects in Censored Quantile Regressions with Endogeneity and Heteroskedasticity: Asymptotic Properties

 Assumption A4 is a high-level assumption to regulate the uniform rate of convergence and the linear asymptotic representation for the first-step estimator.
-Beyond (\ref{ctrl}) and (\ref{ctrl2}), any alternative conditional CDF estimator satisfying Assumption A4 can be used to estimate the control variable.
+Besides of (\ref{ctrl}), any generic conditional CDF estimator satisfying Assumption A4 can be used to estimate the control variable.
 This requirement is standard for two-step estimators; see Theorem 8.11 in \citet{newey1994large} for more details.

 Assumption A5(i) imposes a nonsingularity condition for the series quantile regression in the second-step estimation.
-Assumption A5(ii) is the local identification condition for the SCFCQ estimator.
+Assumption A5(ii) is the local identification condition for the TNS estimator.
 In particular, $G_{1}(\tau )$ is the asymptotic influence of the series quantile estimation and $ G_{2}(\tau )$ reflects that from estimation of the control variable.
 Assumption A6 is a restriction on the approximation error that is common in sieve estimation literature. \citet{chen2007large} and \citet{belloni2019conditional} discussed primitive conditions for it.
-For example, $m(v,\tau )$ belongs to a H\"{o} lder ball $\Omega (s,v)$ uniformly in\textbf{\ }$\tau $, where\ $s$ is the smoothness index related to $\kappa $.
+For example, $m(v,\tau )$ belongs to a H\"{o} lder ball $\Omega (s,v)$ uniformly in $\tau $, where\ $s$ is the smoothness index related to $\kappa $.